Mastering Content with Self-Testing

 Whether you end up using Quizlet or Anki, there are options to use pre-made decks.
 If you are short on time, pre-made Anki decks can help save time.
 But if you plan on dedicating at least a few months to MCAT studying, please… MAKE YOUR OWN CARDS.
 This will force you to actively engage in the learning process and your increased score will reflect that.
 If you don’t have the time, you can easily get access to our higher quality cards as part of the Advanced Pro Plan and use the Quizlet importer add-on to convert these Quizlet cards to your own Anki decks.

-My name is Theo and I am one of the Premium Elite tutors for MCAT Self Prep who scored a perfect 528 on test day.
+My name is Theo and I am one of the Head tutors for MCAT Self Prep who scored a perfect 528 on test day.
 Please reach out to me with any questions about tutoring or Anki/Quizlet using the link at the bottom of my tutoring profile.

 Theo Bennett scored a perfect score (528) on the MCAT and has been accepted at Harvard, UPenn, Columbia, UCLA, and other top 10 medical schools across the country.
 You can learn more and sign up to work with him one-on-one here.

 Sign up for our affordable elite MCAT tutoring.